An Approximate Dynamic Programming Approach to Adversarial Online Learning: Set-valued dynamic programming.

 \begin{definition} Let $\cA$ and $\cB$ be two subsets of $\RR^K$.
 The Hausdorff distance $h(\cA, \cB)$ between the two sets is defined as

-\end{definition} The Hausdorff distance defines a metric on the space of non-empty closed subsets of $[0,1]^K$, and further, this space is compact and complete in this metric \cite{henrikson1999completeness}.
+\end{definition} The Hausdorff distance defines a metric on the space of non-empty closed subsets of $[0,1]^K$, and further, this space is compact and hence complete in this metric \cite{henrikson1999completeness}.
 On the other hand, it only defines a pseudometric on space of all non-empty subsets of $[0,1]^K$.
 Now, a possible straightforward metric on the space $\mathcal{F}$ could be the one defined by the Hausdorff distance.
-But, as we show in Appendix~\ref{sec:convclo}, if $K>2$, then a Pareto frontier in $\cF$ may not be closed, and hence the Hausdorff distance at best defines a pseudometric on $\cF$.
+But, as we discuss in Section~\ref{sec:convclo} in the Appendix, if $K>2$, then a Pareto frontier in $\cF$ may not be closed, and hence the Hausdorff distance at best defines a pseudometric on $\cF$.
 Moreover, even this pseudometric is not appropriate for our purposes as demonstrated by the following example.\\ {\bf Example:} Consider a sequence of Pareto frontiers $(\mathcal{V}_n)_{n\in\mathbb{N}}$ where $\mathcal{V}_n$ is the union of the line segment joining $(0,1)$ and $(1/n,1/n)$, and the segment joining $(1/n,1/n)$ and $(1,0)$, as depicted in Figure~\ref{fig:metric}.
 Then we would like this sequence of frontiers to converge to the Pareto frontier defined by the singleton set $\{(0,0)\}$, but the Hausdorff distance between $\mathcal{V}_n$ and $\{(0,0)\}$ doesn't vanish as $n\rightarrow\infty$.
 Under the Hausdorff metric, the sequence $(\mathcal{V}_n)_{n\in\mathbb{N}}$ converges to the union of the line segment joining $(0,1)$ and $(0,0)$, and the segment joining $(0,0)$ and $(1,0)$, which is not in $\mathcal{F}$.

 It is thus clear that we need to define a different metric on $\mathcal{F}$.
 We now proceed to define one with the desired properties.
-We define the distance between two Pareto frontiers in $\cF$ as the Hausdorff distance between their upsets.\footnote{Since the upsets of the sets in $\cF$ are compact, the $\sup$ and the $\inf$ in the definition of the Hausdorff distance can be replaced by $\min$ and $\max$ respectively. } \begin{definition} For two Pareto frontiers $\cU$ and $\cV$ in $\cF$, we define the distance $d(\cU,\cV)$ between them as $d(\cU,\cV)\triangleq h(\bcU,\bcV)$. \end{definition}
+We define the distance between two Pareto frontiers in $\cF$ as the Hausdorff distance between their upsets.\footnote{Since the upsets of the sets in $\cF$ are compact, the $\sup$ and the $\inf$ in the definition of the Hausdorff distance can be replaced by $\min$ and $\max$ respectively. } \begin{definition} For two Pareto frontiers $\cU$ and $\cV$ in $\cF$, we define the distance $d(\cU,\cV)$ between them as $d(\cU,\cV)\triangleq h(\bcU,\bcV)$. \end{definition} We can then show that $d$ is a metric on $\cF$, and $\cF$ is compact in the metric $d$.
+The latter essentially follows from the compactness of the space of closed subsets of $[0,1]^K$ in the Hausdorff metric.
+It also immediately follows that $\cF$ is complete.